 - When you are bored with a routine.
 Maybe in life or in the gym.
 Might be time to shake it up a bit.

 However, when transitioning to the Paleo diet or a lower carbohydrate diet (under 100 grams a day) you may experience a few rough weeks as your body adjusts itself to utilizing fat as its primary fuel source.
-This rough stretch coupled with friends, family, and fools telling you that your protein rich diet will reek havoc on your kidneys, the fat you are taking in for energy will make you fat, that the energy you are missing is due to the lack of carbohydrates is dead wrong.
-I’ll try my best here to outline a few of the rough periods you may experience transitioning into the Paleo diet, why you are experiencing them, what you can do to overcome them, and why you will feel and look good naked after soon there after.
+This rough stretch coupled with friends, family, and fools telling you that your protein-rich diet will wreak havoc on your kidneys, the fat you are taking in for energy will make you fat, that the energy you are missing is due to the lack of carbohydrates is dead wrong.
+I’ll try my best here to outline a few of the rough periods you may experience transitioning into the Paleo diet, why you are experiencing them, what you can do to overcome them, and why you will feel and look good naked after soon thereafter.

 Adaptation… what’s going on!